afpeluso/morse-code-pi/README.md

 Upon detection of a completed message, this is then translated into english characters using a simple stored Morse Code dictionary in the same format.

+### Feedback

+I added an LED to the mix on Pin 13 (GPIO27) to display input status without relying on a screen.

+- Initialization
+	- 3 Blinks
+- Character Input In Progress
+	- LED on
+- Character Input Complete
+	- LED off
+- Word Input Complete
+	- 1 Blink
+- Message Input Complete
+	- 3 Blinks

 ## Running This Project
 This project was initially made in Python 2.7.13 since that's what came default on the default Raspbian installation.

 - Python 2.7.13
 - Raspbian 9

+Connect your Morse Code key or other button to header Pins 1 and 11.

+Connect your LED to Pin 13 and Ground (with appropriate resistor).

 To get it to start listening for input just run the morse.py file.